 Although the studies point out that hunger negatively affects short-term food choices, my own personal interpretation (not that I am an expert on this subject matter) is if you go to the store hungry, you may be buying more junk foods and these junk foods can add up to your grocery bills.

-Ever wonder why checkout counters have small section right next to them for small items that you can pick up and add to your cart.
+Ever wonder why checkout counters have small section close to them for small items that you can pick up and add to your cart.

 If possible, stay away from these long checkout lines because waiting might tempt you to just grab and pay for items that shouldn’t be in your carts anyway.

-Plus, you are more likely to realize you want something else from the store and end up going back to the aisles and grab those products.
+Plus, you are more likely to realize you want something else from the store and end up going back to the aisles and grab those items.

 Next thing you know, your grocery bill is not what you expect to get.

-These are other different ways to save on groceries.
+These are other different tips to save on groceries.
 Some of them are easy to execute and some are difficult to put into action.

 Save money with coupons.
 That's right.